techidaily/site-games-able/source/_posts/discover-ea-plays-best-for-ps5.md

 ## 3\.
 The Sims 4

- Thanks to EA Play, you can[get the Sims 4 free of charge](https://www.makeuseof.com/how-to-download-and-play-the-sims-4-for-free/) .
+ Thanks to EA Play, you can [get the Sims 4 free of charge](https://www.makeuseof.com/how-to-download-and-play-the-sims-4-for-free/) .
 It’s a relatively old game, released in 2014, but it remains evergreen thanks to its timeless style and all the infinite possibilities and playstyles you can have in it.
 The Sims 4 is one of the best life simulation games, with options that let you create a Sims dynasty and family line that can go on for as long as you have time to play.

  Additionally, one of the most understated things about The Sims 4 is its architecture and interior decor possibilities.
 If you don’t mind fiddling about columns and carpets using a joystick instead of a mouse, then The Sims 4 on a PS5 might be a good treat for you.
-And if you really dislike joystick simulation games, you can also[connect a keyboard and mouse to your PS5](https://www.makeuseof.com/how-to-use-keyboard-mouse-ps5/) .
+And if you really dislike joystick simulation games, you can also [connect a keyboard and mouse to your PS5](https://www.makeuseof.com/how-to-use-keyboard-mouse-ps5/) .

  Don’t forget that The Sims 4 has a lot of additional DLCs you can add to make the game a little more exciting.
 They do cost a bit of money, but it could be worth it if it drastically improves your game experience.